Skip to content

 </select>

-With the above configurations, you can select different SQL fragments based on the database type.
+With the above configurations, you can select different SQL fragments based on different database types.

-Why MyBatis Plus Does Not Support Composite Primary Keys and Enforces Unique IDs
+Why MyBatis Plus Doesn’t Support Composite Primary Keys and Enforces Unique ID

-MyBatis Plus does not support composite primary keys and enforces the use of a unique ID for the following reasons:
+MyBatis Plus doesn’t support composite primary keys and enforces the use of a unique ID for the following reasons:

-1. Increased Interdependence Between Tables: Using composite primary keys complicates relationships between tables, making maintenance and management more difficult.
+1. Increased interdependency between tables: Using composite primary keys makes relationships between tables more complex, increasing maintenance and management difficulty.

-2. Added Complexity in Data Constraints and Rules: Composite primary keys introduce additional constraints and rules, such as enforcing uniqueness, which can already be achieved using composite indexes.
+2. Added complexity for data constraints and rules: Composite primary keys introduce additional data constraints and rules, such as requiring uniqueness constraints, which can be achieved using composite indexes instead.

-3. Restrictions on Data Updates: When updating data, all values of the composite primary key must be modified, adding limitations and complexity to update operations.
+3. Increased limitations for data updates: When updating data, you need to update all values of the composite primary key, which adds restrictions and complexity to update operations.

-4. Severe Data Redundancy and Update Anomalies: Composite primary keys may lead to data redundancy and update anomalies, particularly in large-scale systems where update inconsistencies can occur.
+4. Serious data redundancy and update anomaly issues: Composite primary keys can lead to data redundancy and update anomalies, particularly in large systems where update anomalies may occur.

-5. Performance Issues: When querying a specific ID with composite primary keys, indexes cannot be utilized, resulting in performance degradation.
+5. Performance issues: When using composite primary keys, queries for specific IDs cannot utilize indexes effectively, resulting in performance degradation.

-In summary, while using composite primary keys may eliminate the need for an additional ID field, the drawbacks outweigh the benefits.
-MyBatis Plus adheres to the use of a unique ID to ensure simplicity, maintainability, and performance in data management.
+In summary, while using composite primary keys can eliminate the need for an ID field, the disadvantages of this approach outweigh the advantages.
+MyBatis Plus insists on using a unique ID to ensure simplicity in data management, maintainability, and performance.

-2. Edit the system hosts file and add the local hostname to the hosts file
+2. Edit the system hosts file and add your local hostname to it

-# Example: If my hostname is nieqiurong-PC, I would configure it in the hosts file as follows
+# Example: If my hostname is nieqiurong-PC, I would configure the hosts file as follows

 127.0.0.1 localhost nieqiurong-PC